 “Technically.”
-Ron’s face looked strained.
+Ron’s face was flushed, and he twirled his wand anxiously between his fingers.
 “But it’s been there for awhile…hasn’t it?”
 He sounded as though he was starting to doubt this conclusion.
 “I mean…I thought practically everyone knew what was going on!”
 He looked accusatory, as if he had just realized the whole thing was one big joke.

 “They did, trust me.
-It was a bloody relief when you two stopped dancing around the fact, and stopped running round with other people just to drive each other mad.”
-He grinned.
-“How is Lav-Lav these days, by the way?
-Heard from her lately?”
+It was a bloody relief when you two stopped dancing around the fact, doing mental things just to drive each other mad.”

 A few moments passed in silence as Ron shot harmless sparks at some gnomes attempting to cross the yard.
 They yelped and dove for cover in the flower border.

-“Hermione’s not a mistake,” Ron said fiercely, for all the world as though Harry had suggested she were.
+“I'm not just messing her around,” Ron finally offered, rather fiercely, for all the world as though Harry had suggested he were.

 Harry had never seen Ron go through so many emotional states in such a short period of time.
 He now looked quite downtrodden.

-Unsure of what to say, Harry sputtered, “I – I didn’t mean to – to talk you out of it or anything, mate!
-You just threw me for a loop for a moment.
+Unsure of what to say, Harry sputtered, “I – I didn’t mean to – to talk you out of it or anything, mate.
+You just threw me for a moment.
 I had no idea you were even thinking about it.
 And speaking of that, thanks for keeping me informed while you made such a big decision,” he added in a feeble attempt at a joke.